diazelena325/contactform/devPost.md

 	//Status of while message is being sent const [status, setStatus] = useState('Submit');

+	// Rest of the JSX and form components...
+}
 ```

+2. **Binding State to Form Inputs:**
-Bind the emailform values to the inputs
+   Bind the state values to the respective input fields:

 ```
 	<input